svikashk/docs/guide/add-properties.md

 nav_order: 2
 has_children: false
 parent: Working with Teams
-title: Delegate and track progress
+title: Add Properties to Items
 description: Start collaborating on projects with your team in Zepel.
 Assign, set due dates, set statuses, and estimate your work items.
 permalink: guide/working-with-teams/add-properties/
 ---